Our Collaborative Approach

 Team History

-In Spring 2016, Hadi began to develop the first draft of a writing curriculum that engaged students in multicultural issues, drawing on his experience teaching in multiple cultural contexts.
+In Spring 2016, Hadi developed the first draft of a writing curriculum that engaged students in multicultural issues, drawing on his experience teaching in multiple cultural contexts.
 In Fall 2016, Hadi and Rebekah, supported by Bradley, fleshed out an intercultural-competence-focused version of this curriculum and proposed initial implementation in the Purdue ICaP Program for Spring 2017.
 They were awarded Most Innovative Syllabus Approach by the English department.

 Reference: